-Comment ID Full comment Officer Comment/Action 'optimum' parking figures may discourage developers or operators from coming to the area.
+'optimum' parking figures may discourage developers or operators from coming to the area.
 In particular the proposed standards for offices (Class E) within Zones C and D appear particularly low (between 2 and 2.5 spaces per 100m2 of development).
 Based on their experience of the local market and tenants' requirements Forelle Estates suggest a more realistic 'optimum' figure would be 1 space per 20m2 of development.
 Although it is recognised that the frequency and accessibility of public transport is generally better in Zones A and B, some office developments will still require on-site spaces for staff and visitors.
 An optimum figure of 1 space per 50m2 of development is therefore considered to offer a more practicable figure in these locations and will help them to remain competitive.
+Zones A and B, some office developments will still require on-site spaces for staff and visitors.
+An optimum figure of 1 space per 50m2 of development is therefore considered to offer a more practicable figure in these locations and will help them to remain

 Comment ID Full comment Officer Comment/Action PSSPD283 I am writing on behalf of Poole Communities Trust, a community led charity aiming to promote economic and community growth, particularly in disadvantaged neighbourhoods within Poole.
-We do this through the development of community facilities, creating places where people have the chance to thrive, including health and wellbeing facilities, community cafés, nurseries, activity clubs, etc. which respond to local community needs.
+We do this through the development of community facilities, creating places where people have the chance to trive, including health and wellbeing facilities, community cafés, nurseries, activity clubs, etc. which respond to local community needs.
 Currently, we are involved in three community projects at the Branksome Centre, Turlin Moor and Bourne Community Hub.
 We are responding to the Parking Standards SPD Consultation as we recognise the impact that parking can have on our environment; the way people travel and on the services we provide.
 We welcome the Council's approach to bringing all aspects of parking together across one strategic document and the emphasis on good design and sustainability.
 We agree with the key objectives of the SPD (point 1.2.3, page 6), particularly the encouragement of more travel on foot, bicycle and bus to improve air quality and health and wellbeing.
 There are two main concerns we would like to highlight: 1.
 The zonal approach to parking standards particularly in Zone D 2.
 The term 'standard' and use of the word 'optimum' to describe parking figures Zonal Approach We support the council's emphasis on reducing car parking in locations where there is a high degree of accessibility to public transport services, shops and other facilities.
 We believe the most significant measure to encourage sustainable travel patterns is to limit the amount of parking provision.
-Our community centres are situated in well integrated locations serving the local population within easy walking, cycling and bus routes.
-They are linked with other facilities, such as local shops, allotments, playing fields, schools, etc. However, the zonal approach in regards to Zone D (red) is described as suburban/rural.
-Both Branksome Centre and Bourne Community Centre, in particular, are located in this Zone which means the parking standa Support noted.
+Our community Centre, in particular, are located in this Zone Weith and the facilities, such as local shops, allotments, playing fields, schools, etc. However, the zonal approach in regards to Zone D (red) is described as suburban/rural.
+Both Branksome Centre and Bourne Community Centre, in particular, are located in this Zone which means the parking standards which would apply under the SPD for any new development, would be significantly higher Support noted.
 Action: Harmonise Tables 23 and Table 24 due to similar uses to serve local communities.
 No change to zone descriptions as areas of BCP not within Zones A, B and C contain both suburban and rural locations.